obidose/obidose-paperless-ngx-bulletproof/README.md

 - Add, delete, or rename instances
 - Back up a single instance or all at once
-- Start or stop individual instances, or bring all instances up/down
+ - Restore an instance or add a new one from a snapshot
-- Drop into a per‑instance menu for snapshots, restores, upgrades, logs, and scheduling
+ - Drop into a per‑instance menu for start/stop, snapshots, restores, upgrades, logs, and scheduling

 Manual backups still prompt for **Full** or **Incremental** when no mode is provided.